agsb/milliForth-RiscV/README.md

     CONSTANT uses the data address to access a value;

     ARRAY uses the data address to access the nth byte;

+    Note, DOES> is just one word and is no immediate.

 ## Dismiss hack

-When the compilation of a word break, the LATEST are keepd in order but HERE was advanced with references of words compiled, that junk stays lost in heap.
+When the compilation of a word breaks, the LATEST are keepd in order but HERE was advanced with references of words compiled, that junk stays lost in heap.

+To clean just copy HEAD to HERE at error or missing.

-With the dismiss hack, the HERE returns to previous value before start the last compilation.
+With this dismiss hack, the HERE returns to previous value before start the last compilation.

 ## internals